Packed to the Rafters: episode guide

 Narrated from the perspective of Nathan, the episode deals with the journey towards Nathan's epiphany that he's not so different to the rest of his family and that isn't a bad thing.

-With: George Houvardas as Nick "Carbo" Karandonis, Zoe Ventoura as Melissa Bannon, Caroline Brazier as Chrissey Merchant, Jerome Ehlers as Tony Westaway, Sarah Chadwick as Maria Westaway, Justin Rozniak as Warney, Roy Billing as Ron Barrett, Kris McCord as Oliver, Daniel Goodridge as Young Nathan, Brooke Sheehan as Suki, Peter Schotter as Roberto
+With: George Houvardas as Nick "Carbo" Karandonis, Zoe Ventoura as Melissa Bannon, Caroline Brazier as Chrissey Merchant, Jerome Ehlers as Tony Westaway, Sarah Chadwick as Maria Westaway, Justin Rosniak as Warney, Roy Billing as Ron Barrett, Kris McCord as Oliver, Daniel Goodridge as Young Nathan, Brooke Sheehan as Suki, Peter Schotter as Roberto

 Taking the Lead